Hulme Hippodrome: 1940s – (second) Manchester Repertory Theatre

 One press report partially dates this period by saying, "For a few years after the war it was a repertory theatre but it reverted to variety and revue", however the name had been used "as an alternative title since 1943" and then permanently from July 1946.
-The company advertised themselves as the Manchester Repertory Theatre, but sometimes "Second" was later added to the name to differentiate them from an earlier rep company active from 1907 to c.1917.
-One example in September 1942 was their production of the play Double Door, originally from the USA in 1933.
+The company advertised themselves as the Manchester Repertory Theatre, but sometimes "Second" was later added to the name to differentiate them from an earlier rep company active from 1907 to c.
+1917.
+One example in September 1942 was their production of the play Double Door, originally from the US in 1933.

 Frank H. Fortescue Players / Companies

 There were at least two 'war plays' written by Zelda Davees, a local resident and a former rep actor: Wearing the Pants (1941); and Without Them We Perish (1944) based on the Manchester air raid and performed by the Frank H Fortescue's Famous Players.
 According to IMDb the play Wearing the Pants became a screenplay for the film Those People Next Door (1953).
 It was made by Mancunian Films in Rusholme at the film studios on Dickenson Road, later bought by the BBC in 1954 for TV productions.

 Other Manchester Repertory Theatre advertised performances at Hulme Hippodrome were Married Blitz (June 1945) and The Chinese Bungalow (October 1945).
 From a press report in July 1946: